Not Just a Chef

 Meet Susanne Dillingham — The Tiny Chef

 My culinary journey began at 17 years old, working as the only dishwasher on a packed Saturday night.
-I quickly rose through the kitchen ranks, chasing the heat, rhythm, and soul of the line.
-This passion led me to Apicius in Florence, Italy, where I immersed myself in Italian cuisine and wine, studying under some of the country’s most respected chefs and sommeliers.
+I quickly fell in love with the rhythm, the heat, and the energy of the kitchen—and never looked back.

-In 2009, I returned to Europe — not to cook, but to work on small family farms across Ireland, Spain, and Italy, learning to milk goats, press olive oil, and crush grapes alongside farmers and winemakers.
-Those experiences changed everything.
-I came home knowing I wanted to build a different kind of life.
+In 2009, I returned to Europe—not to cook, but to work on small family farms across Ireland, Spain, and Italy.
+I milked goats, pressed olive oil, and harvested grapes alongside farmers and winemakers.
+That experience changed everything.
+It brought me back to the roots of food—where it comes from, how it’s grown, and why it matters.

 Every dish has a story.